 - Laboratory testing for Culture and Sensitivity for treating infections

 - Wound follow up care from the Emergency Department

-- OccMedCIC has three providers that are experienced in suturing.
+- OccMedCIC has two providers that are experienced in suturing.

 - John W. Burress has specialized skills in complex, layered closures for any part of the body.
 He is comfortable dealing with burns, crush, grinder and other power tool injuries that require complex wound management.